Dr Jingshi Liu

 Employment

-- Senior Lecturer in Marketing, City, University of London, Aug 2024 – present
+- Senior Lecturer in Marketing, City, University of London, United Kingdom, August 2024 - present

 Languages

-Chinese (Cantonese) (can read, write, speak and understand spoken), Chinese (Mandarin) (can read, write, speak and understand spoken) and English (can read, write, speak, understand spoken and peer review).
+Chinese (Cantonese) (can read, write, speak, understand spoken), Chinese (Mandarin) (can read, write, speak, understand spoken) and English (can read, write, speak, understand spoken, peer review)

 Expertise